lsst/qserv_deploy/README.md

 # Usage

-## Install Qserv
+## Start qserv-deploy

 If not already done, start the tool by running `./qserv-deploy.sh -C "$QSERV_CFG_DIR"`

-In the container, all commands are prefixed with "qserv-"

-Your working directory is $HOME with your cluster configuration mounted in "/etc/qserv_deploy"
+In the container, your working directory is $HOME with your cluster configuration mounted in "/etc/qserv_deploy"

-# Commands list
+## Commands list

 * `qserv-start`: Start Qserv on the cluster (and create all pods)
 * `qserv-status`: Show Qserv running status